peterlamar/go-examples/db-cache/readme.md

 from the database with sql queries and adds a new layer of cache between the application and the database

+### DB Cache pattern design

+backendapp (golang) <--> cache <--> postgres

+* Case 1 - No data in cache
+The application checks the cache if it has a sql query result.
+Since a cache may be accessed using a [key/value](https://redis.io/topics/data-types-intro) pair, the cache can be checked using a unique key (the key can be the entire sql query or a string comprising of the table name and its arguments).
+If the key does not exist in the cache, then the Sql query is run against the Postgres db and the data is retrieved per the normal pattern.
+The data is then stored into the cache for next time the query must be run using a unique key as discussed and the data as the corresponding value to the key.
+The cache may be set with a timer that [auto expires](https://redislabs.com/ebook/part-2-core-concepts/chapter-3-commands-in-redis/3-7-other-commands/3-7-3-expiring-keys/) the data after a certain amount of time.
+Depending on your application this may be appropriate or not.
+If there are lots of reads with infrequent writes then a longer auto-expire time may be appropriate (such as 4 or 12 hours for example).
+Lots of writes may deserve a shorter time or may justify not using a cache at all.

+1. backendapp <- postgres
+2. backendapp -> cache

+* Case 2 -
+If the database query result has been previously stored in the cache, then the data is retrieved (much faster than a traditional db query since the database access and compares values on disk and the cache does so from RAM).
+Then the db query does not occur.
+Caches can be easier to horizontally scale than relational databases and this strategy can be used to alleviate the burden on a single relational database for a monolith for example.

+1. backendapp <- cache

+### Performance

+Cache, typically being in Ram and consisting of a simple key/value query is usually an order of [magnitude faster](https://redis.io/topics/benchmarks) than a database query.
+Your mileage may vary depending on your stack.
+At the risk of offending the internet I'll share antidotal evidence.
+My observations (network trip included) on a recent application had cache results being returned in approx 5-20 miliseconds and Sql database queries typically between 100 miliseconds and 2000 miliseconds.
+However, it is worth mentioning that many of these queries were quite complex so again you will have to benchmark your own app to be certain.

 ## Setup

 ### Build and run postgres db